iterative/dvc.org/content/docs/command-reference/import.md

 - `-o <path>`, `--out <path>` - specify a `path` to the desired location in the workspace to place the downloaded file or directory (instead of using the current working directory).

+- `-f`, `--force` - when using `--out` to specify a local target file or directory, the operation will fail if those paths already exist. this flag will force the operation causing local files/dirs to be overwritten by the command.

 - `--rev <commit>` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to